RazviOverflow/razvioverflow.github.io/_microcorruption/cusco.md

     lock by  removing a conditional  flag that could  accidentally get set by passwords that were too long.

-Apparently they fired up some engineers and introduced military-grade encrpytion.
-That sounds so wow.
-Let's see what they're up to.

 As always, we start inspecting the code from the `main` function.
 Just like the previous level, [Hanoi](/microcorruption/hanoi), it simply calls `login`.